egovernments/DIGIT-OSS/municipal-services/birth-death-services/LOCALSETUP.md

 # Local Setup

-To setup the birth-death-services in your local system, clone the git repo (https://github.com/egovernments/DIGIT-Dev/tree/master/municipal-services).
+To setup the birth-death-services in your local system, clone the [Core Service repository](https://github.com/egovernments/core-services).

 ## Dependencies